Memoir Writers and Editors

-David has worked on 100+ manuscripts that have landed publishing deals.
+David has worked on 100+ manuscripts, including a number of memoirs, that have landed publishing deals.

-DAVID has built up a distinguished career as an editor, writer, ghostwriter, and filmmaker.
-His flair for the written word, creative acumen, and meticulous attention to detail has earned him a loyal following of clients in need of copy editing, content editing, developmental editing, or ghostwriting.
+DAVID has built up a distinguished career as an editor, writer, and ghostwriter.
+His flair for the written word and passion for helping others have earned him a loyal following of clients in need of copy editing, content editing, developmental editing, or ghostwriting.

 After earning his master’s degree in Journalism at Northwestern University, he spent five years working for an academic press and later for Hachette Book Group.

 His long track record has given him exposure to a wide range of authors, writing styles, and genres.
 Memoir is one of his areas of expertise.